Kismuz/btgym/README.md

 4. Initialize (or register and `make()`) gym environment with `Cerebro()` and `BTgymDataset()` along with other kwargs.
 5. Run your favorite RL algorithm:
     - start episode by calling `env.reset()`;
-    - advance one timframe of episode by calling `env.step()`, perform agent training or testing;
+    - advance one step of episode by calling `env.step()`, perform agent training or testing;
     - after single episode is finished, retrieve agent performance statistic by `env.get_stat()`.
 ****
 #### Server operation details: